 How IRS Views Tax Shelters

-For instance, if someone invested in property situated within a low-income environment, depreciation benefits of such property would be termed as legitimate tax shelter.
+For instance, if someone invested in the property situated within a low-income environment, depreciation benefits of such property would be termed as a legitimate tax shelter.

-The losses or tax deductions which a person can take on potential tax shelter gets limited to total worth of investment or amount at risk.
-The amount viewed as being “at risk” for example might get limited to:
+The losses or tax deductions that a person can take on potential tax shelter gets limited to total worth of investment or amount at risk.
+The amount viewed as being “at-risk” for example might get limited to:

 - Cash invested

-- Loans taken for which someone bears personal responsibility to repay
+- Loans are taken for which someone bears a personal responsibility to repay